 Conference dinner exclusive: We are also looking forward to welcoming performer Rochelle Pitt.
 Rochelle is a proud Aboriginal woman from Cairns and rose to fame as a finalist on The X Factor in 2014.
 Since then she has featured at many events, including festivals, communities and conferences, released her EP Soul Mumma, and become ambassador for Kidney Health Australia.
 Rochelle has been affectionately dubbed Australia's very own ‘Soul Mumma’.
 Our conference dinner promises to be an unmissable event with Rochelle headlining.

 Conference dinner exclusive: Australia’s premier Aboriginal comedy star, Kevin Kropinyeri is a one-man whirlwind that will have you holding your sides laughing, as he shares tales of growing up, marriage and the particular, absurd challenges of life as an Aboriginal Australian family man.
 A high-energy performer, Kevin is sharp, likeable, silly and measured; mixing keen observational standup with joyfully ridiculous physical comedy.

 Thanks to our sponsors

 This conference couldn’t happen without the generous support of our sponsors.
-Thank you to our major sponsor, the NSW Department of Family and Community Services, as well as proud sponsors NCOSS, Woomera Aboriginal Corporation, Relationships Australia and My Choice Matter.
+Thank you to our premium sponsor, the Office of the Children’s Guardian; our major sponsors, the NSW Department of Family and Community Services and My Choice Matters; as well as proud sponsors NCOSS, Woomera Aboriginal Corporation & Relationships Australia.